koard/DukeFarm-Backend/docs/api-specs.md

 ### GET `/auth/line/callback?code=...&state=...`
 - Validates `state`, exchanges the code for LINE profile, then upserts `users` row.
+- If role was specified in login URL, user will be created/updated with that role.
 - Response:
 ```json
 {